mdozmorov/Microbiome_notes/README.md

 - `metagenomeSeq` R package.
 Differential microbial abundance analysis.
 New normalization - Cumulative-sum scaling (CSS) - raw counts are divided by the cumulative sum of counts up to a percentile determined using a data-driven approach, e.g., the 75th percentile of each sample’s nonzero count distribution.
 Zero-inflated Gaussian (ZIG) distribution mixture model that accounts for biases in differential abundance testing resulting from undersampling of the microbial community, https://bioconductor.org/packages/release/bioc/html/metagenomeSeq.html
     - Paulson, Joseph N, O Colin Stine, Héctor Corrada Bravo, and Mihai Pop.
 “Differential Abundance Analysis for Microbial Marker-Gene Surveys.”
 Nature Methods 10, no. 12 (September 29, 2013): 1200–1202. https://doi.org/10.1038/nmeth.2658.

+- `HMP` R package - Hypothesis Testing and Power Calculations for Comparing Metagenomic Samples from HMP. https://cran.r-project.org/web/packages/HMP/index.html.
+Dirichlet-Multinomial distribution for the analysis of microbial data.
+Power analysis to detect compositional differences as a function of the number of subjects and the number of reads (Table 2).
+    - La Rosa, Patricio S., J. Paul Brooks, Elena Deych, Edward L. Boone, David J. Edwards, Qin Wang, Erica Sodergren, George Weinstock, and William D. Shannon.
+“Hypothesis Testing and Power Calculations for Taxonomic-Based Human Microbiome Data.”
+PloS One 7, no. 12 (2012): e52078. https://doi.org/10.1371/journal.pone.0052078.

 ## Data